Free delivery on all orders

 We use these laboratory tests as a guide for understanding how breathable a fabric is.
 However, we know that comfort is personal and depends on the design of the garment as a whole.

-Measuring Breathability With MVTR
+Measuring breathability with MVTR

 MVTR records the amount of evaporation through a square metre of fabric over a 24-hour period.